 We will also need a converse result, an Abelian counterpart.
 It is noteworthy that the bounds for $G^{(n)}(1+it)$ we get from the converse result are actually much better than the ones needed for Theorem \ref{thtaub1}.

-\begin{proposition} Let $S$ be a non-decreasing function and let $T$ be of (locally) bounded variation such that it is absolutely continuous for large arguments and $T'(x) \leq Ae^{x}$ for some positive $A$, both functions having support in $[0,\infty)$.
+\begin{proposition} Let $S$ be a non-decreasing function, let $T$ be of (locally) bounded variation such that it is absolutely continuous for large arguments and $T'(x) \leq Ae^{x}$ for some positive $A$, and let both functions have support in $[0,\infty)$.
 Suppose that the asymptotic estimate $(\ref{resulttaub})$ holds for all $n$.
 Then,

 Furthermore, $G$ is $C^{\infty}$ on $\Re e \: s = 1$ and for each $\varepsilon>0$ and $n \in \mathbb{N}$ its $n$-th derivative satisfies the bound